On average, your neighbors pay $126 a month.See Your Rates

 QuoteWizard helps consumers compare quotes from both top national insurance companies and local agents.
 Comparing quotes can help you find cheap car insurance rates near Philadelphia, Pennsylvania and save up to 40% on your premium.

-Last year, 33,078 residents used QuoteWizard to compare car insurance quotes in Philadelphia, PA from multiple companies.
+Last year, 33,078 residents used QuoteWizard to compare car insurance quotes in Philadelphia, PA from multiple companies to find the cheapest rates.

 Here's our list of the most common car insurance companies reported by QuoteWizard users living in Philadelphia last year.
 Out of the 33,078 Philadelphia drivers that requested quotes, 6,317 did not have insurance.